Learning Direct Optimization for Scene Understanding: CNN Architectures of Detector and LV Initialization Networks

+The detector is trained on 30,000 positive patches with objects central contact point centred (with small noise of $\pm$ 8 pixels added), and 90,000 negative patches (30,000 random patches, 30,000 patches with the centre nearby the central contact point of other objects, and 30,000 random crops from the ImageNet\ \cite{ILSVRC15} dataset).
+The detector is run on 10,000 images to produce the training dataset for the initialization networks.
+Afterwards, we apply the LV initialization networks on another 10,000 images to produce the dataset for LiDO (the first source).

-Table \ref{t:layers} shows the network configurations and learning rates used for training.
-We use all 13 convolutional layers of VGG-16 as the core but on 128 $\times$ 128 pixel input.
+Table~\ref{t:layers} shows the network configurations and learning rates used for training.
+We use all 13 convolutional layers of VGG-16 as the core on 128 $\times$ 128 pixel input.
 We use only the first three pooling layers, and the VGG weights are kept fixed.
-Each patch is centred at the predicted object contact point.
-Area outside the image frame is given as value 0, we use this scheme for all the initialization networks, and then also for the LiDO network.

-Layer description, where N denotes the number of units, and K the filter size: \begin{itemize} \item Convolutional layer: C-N-K, \item Fully connected layer, with its input concatenated with the detector output (position of the detection plus object size): Fd-N, \item Sigmoid output layer: Sigm-N, \item Softmax output layer: Softmax-N. \end{itemize}
+Since the original pixel values are integers in $[0,255]$, while the VGG expects zero mean pixel intensity, we subtract the mean.
+The region outside the image frame is given as value 0.

 VGG layer activations are \emph{ReLU}, layers on top of VGG use \emph{tanh} activations.
-VGG uses padding, but in our convolutional layers we do not use it.
+We do not use padding in our VGG layers.
 The fully connected layers of the detector networks are implemented as filter $1 \times 1$ convolutional layers, so they can be efficiently applied in a sliding window manner.

-Colour networks (for objects and for ground plane) are simple 3-layer CNNs with leaky rectify activations ([Input, C-27-6 (stride 6, dropout $p=0.5$), Fd-40, F-40, Sigm-3]), trained with 0.0001 learning rate.